datanalyst/Smarthphone_Activity/CodeBook.md

     'test/y_test.txt': Test labels.
     'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

+We will use the variables within each of the above file, with an exception.
 From the features.txt file we will select only the mean() and the std () for the following signals:

     tBodyAcc-XYZ
     tGravityAcc-XYZ